SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 The first problem with this is those failing tests that you're choosing to skip might actually be tests that find significant problems in the software - and now you'll deliberately overlook those problems.

-The second problem is that "later" never comes, higher priority work arises and going back to fix up these tests is unlikely to get the priority it needs.
-Keeping track of which tests are being skipped also adds unnecessary overhead and increases the risk of problems being introduced but going undetected.
+The second problem is that "later" never comes - higher priority work arises and going back to fix up these tests is unlikely to get the priority it needs.
+Keeping track of which tests are being skipped also adds unnecessary overhead and increases the risk of problems getting introduced but going undetected.

 ### Better ways to handle automated test failures